williamchou500/Recipe-Ratings-Analysis/README.md

 For the purpose of grouping and for the base model, a column of booleans labeling a recipe as healthy or unhealthy will be added.
 For the sake of this analysis, a recipe is labeled as healthy if its ratio of carbohydrates to protein is less than 2.
 The carbohydrate-to-protein ratio will be saved as a column named 'carb_protein_ratio' and the column of booleans will be labled as 'healthy'.

-#### Step 8: Removing recipes with less than 15 reviews
+#### Step 8: Removing recipes with less than 10 reviews

 Since average rating is what we are training our model to find and what the analysis hopes to draw insights on, the average rating should be a good representation of the recipe.
 A recipe with only 1 or 2 reviews, for example, may be made to seem a lot better or worse than it actually is.
-For my analysis, I chose to include only recipes with more than 15 reviews and removed all duplicate recipes.
+For my analysis, I chose to include only recipes with 10 or more reviews and removed all duplicate recipes.
 A separate variable was assigned for this restricted dataset.

 ### Cleaned Dataset

-The dataset contains 234429 rows and 33 columns without being filtered to only recipes with 15 or more reviews and 1379 rows and 33 columns when filtered.
+The dataset contains 234429 rows and 33 columns without being filtered to only recipes with 15 or more reviews and 3369 rows and 33 columns when filtered.
 For this analysis, the filtered dataset will be always be used unless mentioned otherwise.

 The columns and their data types for the new data set are shown below.